 Whether you’re commuting to work, working out at the gym, or just lounging around the house, you can easily plug in your headphones and let yourself be transported to the Discworld.
 And because the audiobooks are unabridged, you won’t miss a single moment of the action!

 Unabridged means that the audiobook is word for word the same as the print and ebook versions.
-If you listen to the new Terry Pratchett audiobooks, you have “read the book”.
+If you listen to the new Terry Pratchett audiobooks, you can say you have “read the book”.

-For those who struggle with reading or have visual impairments, audiobooks can be a fantastic way to enjoy the Discworld series.
+For those who struggle with reading text on a page or have visual impairments, audiobooks can be a fantastic way to enjoy the Discworld series.
 They offer a way to experience the stories without having to strain your eyes or struggle with written words.

 And because the Discworld books are so rich in detail and nuance, listening to them can actually enhance your understanding and appreciation of the series.